aclark4life/blog-2017/2012/10/19/gittip-misundood/index.rst

 - Do you like that I've spent years pouring my heart and soul into the Plone software and community, and perhaps, made your life better in some small way?
 Gittip me.
 - Did you notice I forked the Python Imaging Library so that thousands of people could have a working PIL release?
 Gittip me.
 - Did you also notice the new zc.buildout release that's much faster than the old release?
 Gittip me.
-(And a few others too, most especially: iElectric and zenwryly… you could also gittip Jim Fulton too, I guess :-)).
+(And a few others too, most especially: iElectric and zenwryly… you could also gittip Jim Fulton too, I guess).
 - Do you want me to handle your Python package releases on a regular basis for you, but you don't want to sign a contract with my consulting business or use pythonpackages.com?
 Gittip me.
 - Do you want me to handle some other task on a regular basis, but you don't want to sign a contract with my consulting business?
 Gittip me.